despia-native/despia-native/README.md

 # Despia SDK

-JavaScript SDK for [Despia](https://docs.despia.com) native integrations with command queuing and variable watching capabilities.
+JavaScript SDK for [Despia](https://despia.com) that enables your web app to access native device capabilities through Despia's runtime.
+This npm package provides command queuing and variable watching capabilities for seamless integration with over 23 native device features.

 ## About Despia

-Despia provides native device capabilities to web applications through a simple protocol system.
+Despia is a platform that transforms web applications into fully native mobile apps for iOS and Android.
+It bridges the gap between web and native functionalities, allowing you to access native device capabilities directly from your web codebase without requiring extensive native development experience.
 Access features like:
 - App Links & Deep Linking
 - Native Widgets & App Clips
 - In-App Purchases & Subscriptions